ashleylamont/discord-autorole/README.md

 1. Enable Server Members & Presence Intents
 1. Note down the bot client ID from the Bot page.
 1. Join the bot to your server: https://discord.com/oauth2/authorize?client_id=123&scope=bot&permissions=268462144 where 123 is the Client ID provided from the Discord Developers Portal.
-1. Note down Bot Toekn, needed for `token` parameter during launch
+1. Note down Bot Token, needed for `token` parameter during launch

 ## Running in container